Parthdalal06/ng-dynamic-infinite-tree/README.md

 The `gulp` command line utility is also required.

-    # If you don't already have the grunt-cli installed:
+    # If you don't already have the gulp installed:
-    > npm install -g grunt-cli
+    > npm install -g gulp

-With `git` and `grunt-cli` installed you simply run the following commands to install all dependencies.
+With `npm` and `gulp` installed you simply run the following commands to install all dependencies.

     > npm install
     > gulp build